dosbox-staging/archived-discussions-for-dosbox-staging/README.md

 This repository exists because GitHub (currently) [lacks the ability to archive discussions](https://github.com/community/community/discussions/3244).

-Once added, the discussions will be moved back into the dosbox-staging repo and archived.
+These archived discussions will be moved back into the main repo once GitHub is able to archive discussions.